 - 34. Enfield ranks as the 9th most deprived London Borough and 74th most deprived in England.
 Levels of deprivation vary considerably across the borough and there is a clear east-west divide.
 Wards in the east of the borough, such as Edmonton Green, Upper Edmonton and Lower Edmonton rank in the 10% most deprived wards in England.
 Overall, more than half of Enfield's wards fall within the most deprived 25% in England. - 35.
 Economic deprivation has been associated with an increase in the risk of various health conditions, these include increased risk of mental health conditions, obesity, diabetes, heart disease and poor sexual health. - 36.
 Deprivation is also associated with a number of hazardous behaviours such as smoking, substance misuse, risky sexual activity, teenage pregnancy, social isolation and poor diet. - 37.
 Under the Health and Social Care Act 2012 local authorities have a duty to secure the provision of open access services for contraception and testing and treatment of STIs for their residents.
-This is mandatory and entails the key principles of providing services that are free, confidential, open access and not restricted by age.
+This is mandatory and entails the key principles of providing services that are free, confidential, open access and not restricted by age. - 38.
+The Council is mandated to ensure provision of open access sexual health services to protect the health of the local population and end ensure appropriate access to sexual health services which include the provision of: - Contraception - Testing and treatment of sexually transmitted infections (STIs) - Sexual health aspects of psychosexual counselling, and, - Sexual health specialist services including young people's services, outreach, HIV prevention and sexual health promotion.

-- 38. The Council is mandated to ensure provision of open access sexual health services to protect the health of the local population and end ensure appropriate access to sexual health services which include the provision of: - Contraception - Testing and treatment of sexually transmitted infections (STIs) - Sexual health aspects of psychosexual counselling, and, - Sexual health specialist services including young people's services, outreach, HIV prevention and sexual health promotion. - 39.
-The open access nature of sexual health services means that there are significant cross-boundary flows of residents using services across London with sexual health services of this type delivered in a clinical setting by hospital trusts.
+- 39. The open access nature of sexual health services means that there are significant cross-boundary flows of residents using services across London with sexual health services of this type delivered in a clinical setting by hospital trusts.
 Sexual health therefore represents one of the most significant challenges to local public health services. - 40.
 In 2015 a competitive tender process was undertaken to select a suitable provider to deliver the Integrated Sexual Health Community Service contract in Enfield.
 This service provides Family Planning & Contraception, Level 3 genitourinary medicine (GUM) provision including STI testing and treatment and Sexual Health Outreach Nurse provision to young people. - 41.
 In July 2015 the Cabinet approved the award of contract for Integrated Sexual Health Community Services in Enfield to North Middlesex Hospital NHS Trust. - 42.
 The contract commenced on the 1st November 2015 for an initial period of three years and five months with two consecutive options to extend for a further 24-months subject to satisfactory performance.
 This final contract extension commenced on 1 April 2021 and is set to expire on 31 March 2023. - 43.
+The annual contract value of the Enfield Integrated Sexual Health Community Service is £2.372 million.
+As part of the contract negotiations for the first extension in 2019, the GUM element of the contract was reduced by £200k per annum. - 44.
 Current payment for sexual health services is under a 'block arrangement' covering all Enfield residents who access services commissioned by LB Enfield and is capped at the annual contract value.